 Pto Tip: In competitions, the Doitsu Koi is usually beat out in shows by the scaled Koi varieties.

 The butterfly Koi is one of the most popular and beautiful varieties of Koi.
-It’s a shame that it’s considered a fake breed of Koi fish by the Japanese.
-And that’s the reason it’s more famous in the USA than in other parts of the world.
+It’s a shame that it’s considered a fake breed of Koi fish by the Japanese, which is the reason it’s more famous in the USA than in other parts of the world.

 The butterfly Koi is the descendant of Goldfish and inherits one of the fanciest traits of its parent. i.e., long and flowing fins.